* Expects 43 pct of 2013 budget to go to DJ Basin

 * Sees 2013 sales volumes from cont ops of 270-282 mboe/d

 Dec 6 (Reuters) - Noble Energy Inc said it expects capital spending to rise marginally to $3.9 billion in 2013, with nearly two-thirds of the budget going to its onshore operations in the United States.

 Exploration and production spending in North America will “take a breather” after years of growth and be roughly flat in 2013, Barclays said earlier this week, after surveying more than 300 oil and gas companies.

 Noble had earmarked a total budget of $3.5 billion for 2012, of which it spent about $2.55 billion in the nine months ended Sept.
 30.

 Noble Energy said it expects 2013 sales volumes from continuing operations to average between 270,000 barrels of oil equivalent per day (boe/d) and 282,000 boe/d, roughly 20 percent higher than this year, after adjusting for U.S. property sales closed in 2012.

 The company now expects fourth-quarter sales volumes from continuing operations to be higher than the top end of its forecast of 248,000 boe/d to 252,000 boe/d due to strong production growth in the Denver-Julesburg Basin.

-Noble Energy now sees current-quarter exploration expense of between $110 million and $130 million, down from $160 million to $200 million.
+Noble Energy now expects current-quarter exploration expense of between $110 million and $130 million, down from $160 million and $200 million.

-The company’s shares, which have inched up 2 percent this year, closed up 3.4 percent at $99.33 on the New York Stock Exchange on Thursday.
+The company’s shares, which have inched up 2 percent this year, closed at $96.04 on Wednesday on the New York Stock Exchange.